Young Scot Delighted He’ll Now Get To Visit Egyptian Wonders

 Young Scottish-born golfer Aidan O’Hagan is delighted he’ll now get to visit the Egyptian ‘Wonders of the World’ in finishing runner-up in this week’s MENA Tour Amendoeira Golf Resort’s tournament in Portugal.

-After 54-holes over the host Christy O’Connor designed Algarve course, theĀ 21-year-old Scot ended-up just one shot shy of tying England’s Chris Wood at 16-under in the second event of the revamped MENA Tour schedule.
+After 54-holes over the host Christy O’Connor designed Algarve course, the 21-year-old Scot ended-up just one shot shy of tying England’s Chris Wood at 16-under in the second official event of the revamped MENA Tour schedule.

 O’Hagan matched Wood’s third and final round 67 but only to fall short at 15-under.

-While disappointed O’Hagan now heads into the Festive Season close to top of the MENA Tour moneylist No. 1 position and good enough to now fulfill his pre-Portugal ambition and in doing so, he now qualifies for the foursome MENA Tour treat and teeing-up in four straight Egyptian events being staged in the last three weeks of January 2026 and the first week of February.
+While disappointed O’Hagan now heads into the Festive Season close to top of the MENA Tour moneylist and good enough to now fulfill his pre-Portugal ambition and in doing so he now qualifies for the opening four straight 2026 MENA Tour events and all four in Egypt being staged over the first three weeks of January and the first week of February.

 O’Hagan mounted a spirited challenge on the final day, giving himself every chance down the stretch, including a putt on the 18th that would have forced a play-off.